Phil Coe: Post-war

-After the war, Coe drifted through Texas, becoming friends with gunfighter Bill Longley, and learning to gamble from gunman Ben Thompson, with whom he had served in Mexico.
-He then settled in Salina, Kansas, where he became a saloon owner and talented gambler.
-In May 1871, Coe became Ben Thompson's business partner in Abilene, managing the popular Bull's Head Saloon.
-They outraged the townspeople of Abilene by painting a bull, complete with an erection on the outside wall of his tavern.
-He got to know many of the Old West's leading figures, including John Wesley Hardin and Abilene's town marshal, Wild Bill Hickok.
+After the war, Coe traveled through Texas.
+During his travels, he befriended gunfighter Bill Longley and Ben Thompson, the latter of whom he had met in Mexico.
+He then settled in Salina, Kansas, where he became a saloon owner and gambler.
+In May 1871, Coe became Ben Thompson's business partner in Abilene, managing the Bull's Head Saloon.

-Coe took an immediate dislike to Hickok, while Ben Thompson usually got along with him, the men respecting each other's reputation as a gunfighter.
-Coe and Hickok had words on several occasions.
-Once, Coe was bragging about his marksmanship, claiming he could "kill a crow on the wing".
-Hickok allegedly remarked, "Did the crow have a pistol?
-Was he shooting back?
-I will be."
-That only increased their enmity even more.

-On October 5, 1871, Hickok stood off a crowd alone following a street brawl.
-Phil Coe was in the crowd and shot twice at Hickok, missing him both times.
-Hickok fired back, seriously wounding Coe.
-However, Hickok also mistakenly shot and killed his deputy, Mike Williams, who was running to his aid.
+On October 5, 1871, Coe shot at Hickok twice following a street brawl, missing both times.
+Hickok fired back, shooting Coe in the stomach.
+Hickok also mistakenly shot and killed his deputy, Mike Williams, who was running to his aid.
 Williams was due to return to Kansas City that night.
-This fatal accident haunted Hickok for the rest of his life.

-Phil Coe lingered for several days, before dying on October 9, 1871.
-He would be Hickok's last known killing.
-Coe's body was taken to Brenham, Texas, where he had relatives.
+Phil Coe remained in the town for several days, before dying on October 9, 1871.
+He was Hickok's last known killing.
+Coe's body was taken to Brenham, Texas, to relatives of his.
 He was buried there in Prairie Lea Cemetery.